Conformal invariance of boundary touching loops of FK Ising model

 Here LHS is the left-hand side of \eqref{eq: cond annulus}. \end{condition}

 We want to use Condition~\ref{cond: annulus} or equivalently \ref{cond: annulus exp} as a hypothesis for theorems.
 We start by verifying them for the critical FK Ising model exploration tree.

-\begin{theorem} If $\Sigma$ is the collection of pairs $(\phi,\P)$ where $\phi$ satisfies the above properties and also that $U(\phi)$ is a discrete domain with some lattice mesh, and $\P$ is the law of the critical FK Ising model exploration tree $\rndttr$ on $U(\phi)$, then $\Sigma$ satisfies Conditions~\ref{cond: annulus} and \ref{cond: annulus exp}. \end{theorem}
+\begin{theorem} If $\Sigma$ is the collection of pairs $(\phi,\P)$ where $\phi$ satisfies the properties given in \eqref{eq: def conf map setting} and also that its domain of definition $\Omega(\phi)$ is a discrete domain with some lattice mesh, and $\P$ is the law of the critical FK Ising model exploration tree $\rndttr$ on $U(\phi)$, then $\Sigma$ satisfies Conditions~\ref{cond: annulus} and \ref{cond: annulus exp}. \end{theorem}

-\begin{proof} The theorem can be proved in the same way as the result that a single interface in FK Ising model satisfies a similar condition, which was presented in Section~4.1 of \cite{Kemppainen:2012vm}.
-However, we need stronger crossing estimates, which were established in Theorem~1.1 of \cite{Chelkak:2016jw}.
-Basically those crossing estimates hold for a general topological quadrilateral with general boundary conditions.
-The types of boundary conditions that we need to consider are shown in Figure~\ref{sfig: crossing annuli boundary conditions b}.
-By the FKG inequality, we get a lower bound on such crossing event if we change the boundary conditions along the dotted arcs (the boundary of the annulus) to the color opposite to the color of the crossing, in Figure~\ref{sfig: crossing annuli boundary conditions b}.
-Those are ultimately the topological quadrilaterals to which we apply Theorem~1.1 of \cite{Chelkak:2016jw}. \end{proof}